-The second contribution of 3He produced from 6Li is derived from reactions with cosmogenic thermal neutrons accrued over the exposure duration of the magnetite grains (Dunai et al., 2007).
-Assuming a typical granitic composition (e.g. Amidon et

-- 370 al., 2008) with 2 % water content and a density of 1.9 g cm-3 combined with measured values for Li, B, Na, Mg, Al, P, Fe, Ti, Si, K, and Gd (Tab.
+- 350 A second contribution of He from Li is derived from reactions with cosmogenic thermal neutrons accrued over the exposure duration of the magnetite grains (Dunai et al., 2007).
+Assuming a typical granitic composition (e.g. Amidon et al., 2008) with 2 % water content and a density of 1.9 g cm-3 combined with measured values for Li, B, Na, Mg, Al, P, Fe, Ti, Si, K, and Gd (Tab.
 1 and EarthChem database, see Data availability) we calculated a combined thermal and epithermal cosmogenic neutron flux of 72100 n g-1 a-1 using CHLOE (Phillips and Plummer, 1996; Phillips et al., 2001).
-This is the neutron flux at the surface scaled for latitude, longitude, and elevation.
-This CTN flux yields a surficial 3He production rate of 0.442 at g-1 a-1 per 1 ppm Li.
-Average Li concentrations in Whitewater magnetite and the bulk soil of 1.6 ppm and 12 ppm, - 375 respectively, yield surficial 3He production rates of 0.71 at g-1 a-1 and 5.3 at g-1 a-1.
+This is the neutron flux at - the surface scaled for latitude, longitude, and elevation.
+This CTN flux yields a surficial He production rate of 0.442 at $g^{-1}a^{-1}$ 355 per 1 ppm Li.
+Average Li concentrations in Whitewater magnetite and the bulk soil of 1.6 ppm and 12 ppm yield surficial He production rates of 0.71 at $g^{-1}$ a-1 and 5.3 at $g^{-1}$ a-1.
 The depth profile of CTN production was modeled using CHLOE, with the above parameters and a fast-neutron attenuation length of 160 g cm-2.
-The maximum CTN production rates are 1.2 at g-1 a-1 and 9.0 at g-1 a-1 at a depth of 22 cm.
-Over the exposure age of 53.5±2.2 ka, as derived from 10Be and 26Al depth profiles, the CTN contribution to the 3He concentration is between 0.07 and 0.09 Mat g-1, depending on the depth.
-This component was also subtracted from the measured bulk 3He concentrations to yield a corrected 3He value for
+The maximum CTN production rates are 1.2 at $g^{-1}a^{-1}$ and 9.0 at $g^{-1}a^{-1}$ at a depth of 22 cm.
+Over the exposure age of 53.5 ka, as derived from Be and Al depth profiles, - the CTN contribution to the He concentration is between 0.07 and 0.09 Mat g-1, depending on the depth.
+This component 360 was also subtracted from the measured bulk He concentrations.
+Accounting for Li-produced He decreased the overall scatter of the depth profile (Fig. 12).
+Replicate measurements of samples from the same depth have He concentrations that overlap within uncertainty.
+Remaining deviations of measured He concentrations from an exponential depth profile can be explained by either an inhomogeneity in Li concentration